 Flexi-Roll floors are worth the money as they are durable and will last a long time.
 Hundreds of people per week use our floors which are almost ten years old and still going strong (see the image below).
-You can find Dollamur Flexi-Roll mats on Amazon for less than $220.
+You can find Dollamur Flexi-Roll mats on Amazon and take advantage of free delivery.

 The foam is even dense enough to perform more advanced skills like round-off, back handspring or back tuck and cushion the impact safely.